Mostly Cloudy 49.0F | Forecast »

 "I told my son who I'm voting for – then regretted it right away," says Lara Alami of Troy.
 "I would like to explore all of the candidates with him, really listen to what he thinks and keep an open heart.
 I might learn a thing or two in the process."

-Anthony Salciccioli, president of the Michigan Council for the Social Studies and father of three, believes that presenting political issues to children without bias is paramount in raising critical thinkers.
+Anthony Salciccioli, formerly president of the Michigan Council for the Social Studies and father of three, believes that presenting political issues to children without bias is paramount in raising critical thinkers.

 "Parents should seek out – and present – the most 'primary' sources available," he says.
 "Primary sources have no inherent meanings, people-place meanings, upon them."